Nirbheek: Criticism

 The weapon attracted widespread criticism from women's groups and gun control advocates.
 They said that the 'revolver for women' was an insult to the memory of Nirbhaya, the victim, and it could not be the solution to violence against women.

 One gun control advocacy group said that they saw the launch of this gun by a state-owned factory as an admission of failure by the government.
 They claimed that women carrying guns are twelve times more likely to be shot by attackers compared to unarmed women.

 The factory's general manager said that the gun would increase women's confidence and deter attackers.
 Critics say that not many women could afford the gun to defend themselves since it costs more than the average Indian's annual salary.
 Only high and middle-class women would be able to afford it but since these groups are not the most vulnerable (most of them use their own vehicle and do not need public transport), them having guns would not solve the problem.

-Carrying guns in public places in most parts of India are prohibited.
+Carrying firearms in public places in most parts of India is also prohibited without a permit, but the licenses are almost impossible to obtain.

-In addition, Indian men are able to get a firearm license due to the bureaucracy of Indian firearm licensing system.
+Another criticism is it's mostly men who are able to get a firearm license due to the bureaucracy of Indian firearm licensing system.